I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksstream_header.md

 `FrameExtent`

 Specifies the size of the entire frame.
 The region within the frame extent is available to the filter, and the resulting valid data size for the stream operation is reflected in the <b>DataUsed</b> member.

+`DataUsed`

+For a write operation, this member specifies the number of bytes within the frame that are valid when submitting a frame to a lower-level driver.
+The headers are not modified on a write operation; however, the <b>Information</b> member of the IO_STATUS_BLOCK structure contains the total number of bytes actually written.
+For a read operation, this member is not used when submitting a frame to a lower-level driver and must be set to zero.
+On return, this member contains the number of bytes actually filled in this frame and the <b>Information</b> member of the IO_STATUS_BLOCK structure contains the size of the list of headers actually used.
+Note that if the minidriver specifies KSPIN_FLAG_GENERATE_MAPPINGS in <a href="..\ks\ns-ks-_kspin_descriptor_ex.md">KSPIN_DESCRIPTOR_EX</a>, when a stream pointer is advanced past a frame, <b>DataUsed</b> is set to <b>Count</b> minus <b>Remaining</b> (members of <a href="..\ks\ns-ks-_ksstream_pointer_offset.md">KSSTREAM_POINTER_OFFSET</a>).
+If the driver does not specify this flag, the minidriver is responsible for setting <b>DataUsed</b>.

+`Data`

+Specifies the virtual address of the data buffer.

 `OptionsFlags`